barumau/pandunia/suomi/bax_kanun.md

 Tekemistä ilmaisevat lauseet
 ----------------------------

-In predicates of action, the main word in the predicate is a verb (i.e. an action-word).
+In predicates of action, the main word in the predicate is a verb (i.si. an action-word).

 Tavallinen aktiivisen lauseen sanajärjestys on subjekti–verbi–objekti (SVO).